-SECTION 1 Introduction 7 Section 1.1 You are enrolled in Community First Medicare Advantage Alamo Plan, which is a Medicare HMO Plan 7 Section 1.2 What is the Evidence of Coverage booklet about?
-Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member?
-8 Section 2.1 Your eligibility requirements 8 Section 2.2 What are Medicare Part A and Medicare Part B?
-Section 2.3 Here is the plan service area for Community First Medicare Advantage Alamo Plan (HMO) Section 2.4 U.S. Citizen or Lawful Presence SECTION 3 What other materials will you get from us?
-9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory : Your guide to all providers in the plan's network Section 3.3 The Pharmacy Directory : Your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) 10 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 10 SECTION 4 Your monthly premium for Community First Medicare Advantage Alamo Plan (HMO) 11 Section 4.1 How much is your plan premium?
-11 Section 4.2 Monthly Medicare Part B premiums 11 SECTION 5 Please keep your plan membership record up to date 12 Section 5.1 How to help make sure that we have accurate information about you 12 SECTION 6 How other insurance works with our plan 12 Section 6.1 Other insurance 12
+SECTION 1 Introduction 7 Section 1.1 You are enrolled in Community First Medicare Advantage Alamo Plan, which is a Medicare HMO Section 1.2 Section 1.3 Plan What is the Evidence of Coverage document about?
+Legal information about the Evidence of Coverage 7 SECTION 2 What makes you eligible to be a plan Member?
+3 Section 2.1 Section 2.2 Section 2.3 Section 2.4 Your eligibility requirements 3 3 SECTION 3 Important membership materials you will receive 9 Section 3.1 Section 3.2 Section 3.3 Your plan membership card 9 Section 3.4 Section 3.5 The plan's List of Covered Drugs (Formulary) D SECTION 4 Your monthly premium for Community First Medicare Advantage Alamo Plan (HMO)1 1 Section 4.1 Section 4.2 Section 4.3 Section 4.4 Section 4.5 How much is your plan premium?1Monthly Medicare Part B premiums1Part D Late Enrollment Penalty1Income Related Monthly Adjustment Amount12Medicare Prescription Payment Plan Amount13 1 1 2 SECTION 5 Keeping your plan membership record up to date13 3 Section 5.1 How to help make sure that we have accurate information about you 3 SECTION 6 How other insurance works with our plan14 4 Section 6.1 Other insurance 4